Make Your Skin Glow This Winter

 Hot water is not good for washing your hair or face.
 It can increase hair fall and also make the scalp dry.
 Similarly, hot water is not good for your skin as it can reduce natural moisture and might even cause scalding and drying of the skin.
 Instead, you can use lukewarm water or a steam facial to open up your pores and enhance the glow.

-Toothpaste as blackhead cleaner
+Toothpaste as a blackhead cleaner

-Some people use toothpaste to remove blackheads as a skin hack but this is highly counter-productive as toothpaste can cause allergies.
-Any hack of using toothpaste on the face should be avoided as you don’t know about the chemicals used and their effect on the skin.
+Some people use toothpaste to remove blackheads as a skin hack, but this is highly counterproductive, as toothpaste can cause allergies.
+Any hack of using toothpaste on the face should be avoided, as you don’t know about the chemicals used and their effect on the skin.

 Soap for washing the face

-Instead, use face wash as they are formulated to be mild and only removes excess oils from your face.
+Many of us use soap to wash our face as we have grown up with this logic same as using body lotion on the face, body and everywhere.
+Instead, use face wash as they are formulated to be mild and only remove excess oils from your face.
 Soaps can be harsh and can remove natural oils from your skin.
 While soap is perfectly fine for cleansing the rest of your body, stick to gentle cleansers like face wash for your face only.

 Baking Soda

 Another skin hack to get rid of acne is the use of baking soda.
-But remember, baking soda can strip your skin of its pH balance which is very important to safeguard your skin from bacteria and germs.
-Baking soda is alkaline and the use of it on the face is not at all recommended as it can do more harm to your skin.
+But remember, baking soda can strip your skin of its pH balance, which is very important to safeguard your skin from bacteria and germs.
+Baking soda is alkaline, and the use of it on the face is not at all recommended, as it can do more harm to your skin.

 Comments